 Member funders work to improve their individual effectiveness and to identify ways they can work together to protect and improve the quality of the Great Lakes and its communities.

 The purpose of the Great Lakes Funder Collaboration is bring together funders across the United States and Canada interested in protecting and restoring the Great Lakes.
 These funders are faced with many challenges and opportunities both in understanding and addressing this critical and complex system and the role they play, individually and collectively, in protecting and restoring it.

 The Collaboration identifies issues and goals for the coming year at its annual meeting.
-In 2018, the issues the Collaboration included:
+Currently, the issues the Collaboration included are: